rama270677/pvslib/README.md

 # Scripts

-The NASALib also provides a collection of scripts that automates several tasks.
+NASALib also provides a collection of scripts that automates several tasks.

 * [`proveit`](./Scripts#proveit) (*) - Runs PVS in batch mode
 * [`provethem`](./Scripts#provethem) (*) - Runs `proveit` on several libraries
 * [`pvsio`](./Scripts#pvsio) (*) - Command-line utility to run the PVSio ground evaluator.
-* [`prove-all`](./Scripts#prove-all) - Runs `proveit` on each library in the NASALib by wrapping `provethem` in order to provide a specific kind of run.
+* [`prove-all`](./Scripts#prove-all) - Runs `proveit` on each library
+  in NASALib by wrapping `provethem` in order to provide a specific kind of run.
 * [`cleanbin-all`](./Scripts#cleanbin-all) - Clean `.pvscontext` and binary files from PVS libraries.
 * [`find-all`](./Scripts#find-all) - Searches strings matching a given regular expressions in PVS libraries.
 * [`dependencygraph`](./Scripts#dependencygraph) - Generates a library dependency graph for libraries in the current directory.